A05annex/SwervePathPlanning/README.md

 * **version:** 0.9.5
 * **status:** used for FRC **2023 Charge Up**, **2022 Rapid React**, and **2021 Infinite Recharge at home**
-* **comments:** We believe this is competition-ready code.
-This release adds commands to be launched while to robot follows the path.
+* **comments:** We believe this is competition-ready (i.e. we've used this for competition since the 2020-2021 season).
+This release adds mirroring (scale) for the 2023 field elements, and improved documentation.

 # 6831 A05annex: Swerve Path Planning